peterlgarland/WinCertes/README.md

 	- Support for AWS Route53
 - Import of certificate and key into chosen CSP/KSP, enabling compatibility with HSMs
 - Support of any ACMEv2 compliant CA, including Let's Encrypt and Let's Encrypt Staging (for tests/dry-run)
-- Windows Installer for easy deployment
+- Windows Installer for easy deployment, but you must have .NET 5.0 Runtime installed
 - Configuration is stored in Registry
 - Support for certificate revocation
 - Logs activity to STDOUT and file